dunnerulz/Chess-Cheat/README.md

 **Supported Websites**

-- Lichess: Full support (detects cg-board).
+- Lichess and Chess.com: Full support

-- Others: Generic support for sites using standard piece classes (experimental).
+- Others: Generic support for other sites.

 **Installation**

 1. Clone or download this repo.

-2. Open Chrome/Brave/Edge and go to chrome://extensions.
+2. Open Chrome and go to chrome://extensions.

 3. Enable Developer mode in the top right.